 The term corporate governance had been discussed by Berle and Means (1932).
 Corporate governance is a set of procedures to protect outside shareholders' interest from the company insiders (La Porta et al., 2000).
-Chiang and Lin (2007) also provide us with a definition of corporate governance as a set of policies that develop a better relationship between the Supervisory Board, Board of Directors, company stakeholders. and Corporate governance consists of two mechanisms: and internal external mechanism.
-Denis (2001) argue that the internal mechanism could be a form of Board of Directors. management compensation, ownership, etc. Melón-izco, Ruiz-Cabestre, and Ruiz-Olalla (2020) argue that corporate governance mechanism, such as board director diversity, can improve the corporate reputation by being more open to stakeholders.
+Chiang a 68 Lin (2007) also provide us with a definition of corporate governances a set of policies that develop a better relationship between the Supervisory Board, Board of Directors, and other company stakeholders.
+Corporate governance consists of two mechanisms: internal and external mechanism.
+Denis (2001) argue that the internal mechanism could be a form of Board of Directors, management compensation, ownership, etc. Melón-izco, Ruiz-Cabestre, and Ruiz-Olalla (2020) governance that corporate argue mechanism, such as board director diversity, can improve the corporate reputation by being more open to stakeholders.
 Idris and Saridakis (2020) conclude that a woman director with network advice can improve SME's internationalization.

-Meanwhile, the external mechanism is from takeover and product market competition (Denis 2001), and managerial labour market (Byrd, Parrino, and Pritsch 1998; Weir, Laing, and Mcknight 2002).
-The argumentation of Agency theory Jensen and Meckling (1976) believe that a better corporate governance mechanism is expected to impact the higher quality of financial information positively.
+Meanwhile, the external mechanism is from takeover and product market competition (Denis 2001), and managerial labour market (Byrd, Parrino, and Pritsch 1998; Weir, Laing, and Marknight 2002).
+The argumentation of Agency theory Jensen and Meckling (1976) believe that a 3 better corporate governance mechanism is expected to impact the higher quality of financial information posit70ly.
 Many previous studies document the effect of corporate governance concept on accounting quality.
 Kwon, Lee, and Ki (2014) find an impact of corporate governance on accounting quality.

-Further, board governance, which is a part of the corporate governance concept, positively impacts Indonesia's accounting (Krismiaji, Arvani, quality and Suhardjanto, 2016).
-Finally, Srinidhi, Gul, and Tsui (2011) find that female directors' role (also corporate governance aspect) in determining the accounting quality.
+Further, board governance, which is a part of the corporate governance concept, positively impacts Indonesia's accounting quality (Krismiaji, Af 20 ni, and Suhardjanto, 2016).
+Finally, Srinidhi, Gul, and Tsui (2011) find that female directors' role (also corporate governance aspect22n determining the accounting quality.
 The relationship between the adoption of IFRSbased accounting standard and accounting quality may be moderated by corporate governance.
-Corporate governance internal mechanism through the audit committee has a role of monitoring the financial reporting process to produce a higher of accounting information.
-Therefore, we also develop the hypothesis as follow.
+Corporate governance internal mechanism through the audit committee has a role of monitoring the financial reporting process to produce a higher of accounting information. quality Therefore, we also develop the hypothesis as follow.

-H2a: corporate governance has a positive effect on accounting quality H2b: corporate governance moderated the relationship between adoption of IFRS-convergent accounting standard and accounting quality.
+H2a: corporate governance has a positive effect on accounting quality

+H2b: corporate govern75 te moderated the relationship between adoption of IFRS-convergent accounting standard and accounting quality.